 New cars get labels, too

-New vehicles will be rolling off the assembly line with fuel labels, too.
+New vehicles have been rolling off the assembly line with fuel labels, too.
 You’ll find the label somewhere near the fuel cap and it will match the corresponding label on the pump nozzle.

 Some cars may have an E10 sticker.
 This means they can run on petrol with up to 10% renewable fuel in.
-This is not available in the UK yet, so it’s perfectly safe to use standard E5 petrol instead.
+This type of fuel is set to become standard from 2021, but in the meantime it’s perfectly safe to use standard E5 petrol instead.

 And some new diesel cars might come with a ‘No Biodiesel’ label.
 However, it’s still safe to use B7 diesel, it just means you should avoid using fuel with a very high biodiesel blend.